Generalized flux trajectories: New insights into partially coherent Airy beams: Introduction

-The self-accelerating propagation and shape-invariance properties inherently linked to Airy beams, as a paradigmatic representative of this family, have been regarded to be a consequence of their coherence\cite{berry:AJP:1979}.
-Recently, though, it has been noticed\cite{sanz:JOSAA:2022} that such a behavior can also be related to a push of the infinite tail on the rearmost parts of the beam, which, under the lack of an opposed contribution, undergo the transverse self-acceleration that characterizes them.
-This phenomenon vanishes as soon as the beam is truncated, since the (infinite) boost received from the infinite tail disappears; in this case, the beam starts also spreading backwards, which eventually leads to the also disappearance of the spatial self-invariance of the corresponding intensity distribution.
-This is precisely what happens with realistic Airy beams generated in the laboratory\cite{christodoulides:PRL:2007,christodoulides:OptLett:2007}.
-On the contrary, it has also been observed\cite{sanz:PRA:2022} that the properties displayed by ideal Airy beams can still be preserved under total absence of coherence provided the infinite back tail of the beam remains, i.e., under infinite energy conditions.
+The self-accelerating propagation and shape-invariance properties inherently linked to Airy beams, as a paradigmatic representative of this family, have been regarded to be a consequence of their coherence \cite{berry:AJP:1979}.
+Recently, though, it has been noticed \cite{sanz:JOSAA:2022} that such a behavior can also be related to a push of the infinite tail on the rearmost parts of the beam, which, under the lack of an opposed contribution, undergo the transverse self-acceleration that characterizes them.
+This phenomenon vanishes as soon as the beam is truncated, since the (infinite) boost received from the infinite tail disappears; in this case, the beam starts spreading backwards along the transverse direction (but not along the propagation one), which eventually leads to the also disappearance of the spatial self-invariance of the corresponding intensity distribution.
+This is precisely what happens with realistic Airy beams generated in the laboratory \cite{christodoulides:PRL:2007,christodoulides:OptLett:2007}.
+On the contrary, it has also been observed \cite{sanz:PRA:2022} that the properties displayed by ideal Airy beams can still be preserved under total absence of coherence provided the infinite back tail of the beam remains, i.e., under infinite energy conditions.
+This type of structure light beams have recently been applied in the transmission of images by means of arrays of Airy beams \cite{Zhou:ApplOpt:2012}, imaging out of paraxiality conditions \cite{orlov:LSA:2022}, or the fabrication of optical needles \cite{orlov:OLT:2024}.
+A wide perspective on different applications of this type of structured light beams are discussed can be found in Ref.~\cite{christodoulides:Optica:2019}.